 Art History Major

-Saint Joseph's University's proximity to Philadelphia and New York allows Art History students to see in person buildings as well as artworks at the many art museums and galleries in these cities.
+The proximity of Saint Joseph's University to Philadelphia and New York allows Art History students to visit the many art museums and galleries in these cities.
+Most Art History classes are held in the Frances M. Maguire Art Museum (housed in the former Barnes Foundation building), where students have access to objects in SJU’s permanent collection, as well as rotating exhibitions.
 Art History students also study abroad, gaining exposure to some of the most renowned works of art and architecture around the globe.
 In their junior or senior year, Art History majors (optional for minors) take a research seminar focusing on a topic of their choice.
 Junior and senior Art History majors and minors also have the opportunity to complete an internship related to their career plans after graduation.
 Students studying Art History go on to a wide range of careers, including museums, galleries, publishing, education, and fashion.
 As a strong liberal art undergraduate degree, Art History prepares students for many other career paths, as well.

 Goal 1: To develop an understanding of the visual characteristics and historical contexts of works of art